 Clandon Primary School and Shere Infant School are inclusive schools and strive to ensure accessibility and access for all children, as outlined in the Equality Act 2010.
+We believe that equality means that everyone feels safe, valued, trusted and respected.

 We strive for equity, meaning that children's behaviours are supported according to their individual and sometimes complex needs, including protected characteristics.
 We will therefore differentiate expectations and our responses.